prateek-aher/hashnode-blogs/ckl9tn4t4026plws14fowdoiw.md

 Not only does this mean that you save time, but also cut your costs in half (at the least).
 This impacts both, the company's bottom line and time-to-market for their product.

-Hence came a framework that supports app development on both, [Android](https://www.android.com/) and [iOS](https://developer.apple.com/ios/), Web Browsers, etc. using a single codebase.
+Hence came a framework that supports app development on multiple platforms using a single codebase.

 # Introduction
 > [Flutter](https://flutter.dev) is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.